menu

 PicRights is a “copyright enforcement and claims resolution” organization.
 They use 🤖 bots to crawl the internet and reverse-image search for images belonging to their “clients” or individuals who they represent— or allege they represent.
 They do represent numerous photographers, including some AP and Reuters groups.

 These bots comb through the annals of the internet, akin to Google’s search indexer.
-It finds everything, even things that have been taken off the main website or aren’t linked on your main website.
+It finds everything, even images taken off the website and stored in files.

-Then, once they find the image on your server, they send a demand letter for thousands of dollars claiming unauthorized “use” of the images.
+Then, once PicRights finds the image on your server, they send a demand letter for thousands of dollars claiming unauthorized “use” of the images.
 If you don’t pay them, they threaten to sue for $30k, $150k, or more.
 These numbers are based on the damages (read: money) set forth in the copyright act.

 They provide a claim number and invoice, and ask for “prompt payment” to settle the claim.
 Otherwise, they say they will escalate the matter to their legal counsel.